 Some of the US Topos also include basic land usage, water features, etc. In short, they are not nearly as detailed as the traditional USGS map.

 In TNP we offer the best of both.
 We still present the last available edition of the traditional hand-drawn USGS map.
 Although it may be dated, it has the most detailed information available.
-Overlaid on that map is a 2015 TomTom street layer - making the map current to 2015.
+Overlaid on that map is a current street layer - making the map current (the street layer in TNP is automatically updated quarterly.)

 In addition, TNP's NAIP aerial photos are scaled to 1:12,000, making them more detailed than a US Topo.
 Since we are able to present the photos digitally upon release from the USDA, the photos in TNP are typically newer than those offered by the USGS.
 Moreover, just like a US Topo, photos can be overlayed with streets, grids, and GNIS placenames.
 However, the streets will be more current and the grids fully customizable in TNP.